MykalMachon/mykal.codes/src/posts/why-i-love-self-hosting.md

 When I started self-hosting I had _heard_ of docker but had not used it.
 Now, I use docker containers at work daily, and they're a big part of how I do development.
 I would never have learned as much, as fast, unless I was experimenting on the weekend with my self-hosted services.

-I've also learned a tone about:
+I've also learned a lot about:

 - Network management/structure
 - Proxy software (NGINX in particular)